June 18, 2019

 Many organizations fall into a remarketing list rollercoaster—they create a list of potential prospects, then don’t think about reviewing it for months or even years.

 As the marketing landscape continues to evolve, list governance is critical.
-Marketers must test, optimize, and review remarketing lists and campaigns to determine whether membership durations and other key metrics are generating valuable return on investment (ROI) for your organization.
+Marketers must test, optimize, and review remarketing lists and digital campaigns to determine whether membership durations and other key metrics are generating valuable return on investment (ROI) for your organization.

 Remarketing uses a snippet of code (a tracking code or pixel) on your site to show targeted ads across the web to users who have visited your site in the past.
 Because these users are familiar with your products or services, remarketing campaigns often see a higher click-through-rate (CTR) and lower cost-per-click (CPC) than other targeting methods.